Solid Waste Authority of Central Ohio

+Purpose

 As one of Ohio’s 52 solid waste districts, SWACO’s primary goals established in Ohio House Bill 592 are to manage the municipal solid waste generated in central Ohio and to reduce central Ohio’s reliance on the landfill by increasing efforts to reduce, reuse and recycle.
 The central Ohio region’s diversion rate reached 50% in November 2019.

 Organization structure

 SWACO is governed by a nine member board.
 It derives its revenue primarily through fees levied on the disposal of solid waste at SWACO facilities and from the collection and sale of landfill gas to Aria Energy, which refines the gas, pumps it into the gas pipeline and sells it.

 Programs and services

 In support of its goal to reduce Franklin County’s reliance on the landfill through reuse, reduction and recycling, SWACO offers programs and services for residents, businesses, schools, events and communities.